yumileroy/onemanga/README.md

 **One Manga Downloader** is a [Bash](http://www.gnu.org/software/bash/ "Bash Website") script which allow you to download Manga from OneManga to compressed archive files.

 - Supported Archives: rar, zip, 7z, tar
-- Basic Logging - Time and Date of Filename Downloaded
+- Basic Logging - Time and Date of Filename Downloaded with MD5 checksums
 - Supports OneManga.com and 1000Manga.com

 ### **Requirements**: